Robotics

 Tipsy

 “Tipsy” is the name of the one-pound antweight flipper robot that I’m currently working on with Maya Cheshire, also a student at the University of Illinois.
 It uses a 35kg servo for lifting purposes, along with a pair of Repeat Robotics Brushed MK2s for driving and a Malenki Nano HV to put everything together.
 We designed the robot in Fusion and printed it with PLA filament.
-There are many characteristics of Tipsy that we optimized when CADing; for example, all four sides are downward-sloping wedges to ensure that no one gets under us and flips us.
-We also implemented a dustpan-shaped flipper attachment with backwards-facing teeth to give the robot a wider catchment area.
+There are many characteristics of Tipsy that we optimized when CADing; for example, all four sides are chamfered and low to the ground to deflect hits and make sure that we don’t get karmic revenge in the form of someone flipping us over.
+We also implemented a dustpan-shaped flipper attachment to give the robot a wide catchment area, actuating the whole setup with a double-pivot mounted linkage.